Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 \section{Some first evidence}

-In this section we translate some well-known results into evidence for Conjecture \ref{con1}, and we show the case of $d+2$-th power free $N$.
-A key (but hard) case of Conjecture \ref{con1} is when $f_d$ is projectively smooth, namely with $s=0$, since the case of general $s$ can be derived from a sufficiently uniform form of the case with $s=0$, see e.g.~how (\ref{eq:deligne}) is used below for square free $N$.
-However, the case $s=0$ seems very hard at the moment in general.
-This should not be confused with Igusa's more basic case recalled in Section \ref{sec:ev1}.
+In this section we translate some well-known results into evidence for Conjecture \ref{con1}, and we show the (new) case of $(d+2)$-th power free $N$.
+A key (but hard) case of Conjecture \ref{con1} for inhomogeneous $f$ is when $f_d$ is projectively smooth, namely with $s=0$, since the case of general $s$ can be derived from a sufficiently uniform form of the inhomogeneous case with $s=0$, see e.g.~how (\ref{eq:deligne}) is used below for squarefree $N$.
+However, the inhomogeneous case with $s=0$ seems very hard at the moment.
+This should not be confused with Igusa's more basic case recalled in Section \ref{sec:ev1}, for homogeneous $f$ with $s=0$.

 When $f$ itself is smooth homogeneous, namely, $f=f_d$ and $s=0$, then Conjecture \ref{con:SfN} with $\varepsilon=0$ is known by Igusa's bounds from \cite{Igusa3}, by a straightforward computation and reduction to Deligne's bounds.
 In detail, if $f=f_d$ and $s=0$, Igusa \cite{Igusa3} showed (using \cite{DeligneWI}) that for each prime $p$ there is a constant $c_p$ such that